Nick-Liou/Gem5/Second_Assignment/README.md

   Higher assosciativity reduces conflict misses, since data that arrives on the cache has less of a chance to displace potentially useful data.
 - Cache line size
    Larger pieces of data are retreived, taking advantage of locality.
 However, for a constant amount of memory, larger cache lines will lead to fewer cache lines, which results in more capacity/conflict misses.

-In gem5, we can change the above parameters without necessarily "paying" the cost of higher complexity or latency.

 ### 2: Results